 Schools with Electrical Estimating Programs: How to Choose

 Electrical estimating is the process of determining a projected cost for the electrical aspects of a construction project.
-Electrical estimating may not commonly be offered as a separate program.
-However, students may enroll in broader certificate, associate degree and bachelor's degree programs in construction or electrical systems cost estimating, electrical technology, electrical engineering or construction management which offer estimating courses or concentrations.
+While electrical estimating is not commonly offered as a separate program, students can enroll in related programs that offer estimating courses or concentrations.

 How to Select an Electrical Estimating School

-Electrical estimating courses are available through various program types and levels, thus students may choose based on their professional goals.
-Individuals who have previously worked in electrical estimating or construction may enroll in short certificate programs designed to lend specialization and academic credibility to prior work experience.
-Online options designed to fit working students' schedules are available.
-Students may either select a certificate program in cost estimating that focuses more generally on construction management, or one that specifically concentrates on electrical estimating.
+Individuals who have previously worked in electrical estimating or construction will benefit from short certificate programs designed to lend specialization and academic credibility to prior work experience.
+Students can either select a certificate program in cost estimating that focuses more generally on construction management, or one that specifically concentrates on electrical estimating.

-Individuals interested in the broader study of electrical technology or engineering may enroll in associate or bachelor's degree programs.
-An associate degree in electrical technology can prepare students for employment as an electrical cost estimator, especially when combined with a relevant work history.
+Individuals interested in the broader study of electrical technology or engineering can enroll in associate or bachelor's degree programs.
+An associate degree program in electrical technology can prepare a student for employment as an electrical cost estimator, especially when combined with a relevant work history.
 Some associate degree programs in electrical technology also provide specialized training in cost estimating.